tleb/awesome-mastodon/README.md

 * [@TrendingBot@mastodon.social](https://mastodon.social/@TrendingBot) - Shows you what's trending on Mastodon.

 ## News & magazines bots
 Please note: most of them are non-official.
-We do not *recommend* any, they are listed here for your information, in no particular order.
+We do not *recommend* any, they are listed here for your information.

 ### English